clintjhill/dev-experience-story/README.md

 ---

 # Transparency all the way
-- setup communication immediately (Slack duh?)
+- setup communication immediately
 - educate everyone on the process/progress
-- if outside stakeholders don't understand - forget it
+- if outside stakeholders don't understand - you will lose

 ---

 # Trust

 ### How to build it
-- Deploy everyday - anything visual
+- Deploy everyday - everything visual, anything else
 - Completely and thoroughly communicate complexities
   - Tell how you've removed them
   - Tell how you're encountering them
   - Tell how you're working around them

 ### How to use
-- Don't over think feature requests
+- Don't over think feature requests (just start work)
 - Be a part of the feature design, not the "authority"
 - Others have good ideas - listen